m4rci3/InfoSecKB/Git/Manage Git repos through the CLI.md

 ```

-You will need to enter the passphrase for your SSH keypair
+You will need to enter the passphrase for your SSH key-pair

 When you go into the newly cloned git repo , you can see all the files and folder inside of that repo.

-To make edits and updates that can be seen on Github, see `Git Commands.md` and other such resources
+To make edits and updates that can be seen on Github, see `Git Commands.md` and other such resources.